A Global Style Expert’s Tips on How to Make the Best First Impression

 2. Be relevant.
 Dress in appropriate outfits that reflect your personality, wearing brands that reflect your lifestyle that are up-to date and that fit well.
 Provide 3-5 outfits, ensuring your head shots and body shots are of similar quality.

 3. Be approachable.
 Radiate confidence and trust through your imagery and choice of colours and styles.
-Discover what colours mean, for example, pink is sincere and playful, whereas black can be seen as a barrier.
+Discover what colours mean; for example, pink is sincere and playful, whereas black can be seen as a barrier.
 Some research suggests it takes a ‘tenth of second’ for someone to start determining trustworthiness so make it count early on.

-5. Keep it Simple.
+5. Keep it simple.
 Remember small screens = snap judgements.
 Don’t polarise opinion too much or be too ‘marmite’.
 Stick to block colours, clean lines and interesting necklines and shoulder detail.
 Consider appealing ways of pairing colours such as tonal dressing (different shades of one colour) or wearing colours on the opposite side of the colour wheel (such as purple with green).
-Keep accessories to a minimum but wear two (max three) of your favourite pieces such as watch and ring.
+Keep accessories to a minimum but wear two (max three) of your favourite pieces such as a watch and ring.

-6. Emanate Confidence in your photos.
+6. Emanate confidence in your photos.
 A natural smile with a sparkle in your eyes is very attractive and prompts connection.
 Direct eye contact to camera secures a trustworthy appearance.
 Silent signals, such as resting your hands near your face or touching your hair shows a flirty, loving side, suggesting that you are open and receptive.

 7. Perfect your posture.
-Choosing 3-5 positive poses for your photos will go a long way to showcase you in your best light, such as sitting forward with one hand near your face/hair or standing tall, which demonstrates you are confident and focussed.
+Choosing 3-5 positive poses for your photos will go a long way to showcase you in your best light, such as sitting forward with one hand near your face/hair or standing tall, which demonstrates you are confident and focused.

 Profile photo No No’s: 10 mistakes to avoid: